narmada-nannaka/Hidden-Search-Widget/README.md

 # Hidden-Search-Widget
-A cool little widget that displays the search bar when clicked on the search icon.
+A cool little widget that toggles the search bar when clicked on the search icon.
 This one uses #html, #css and #javascript